Marrakech to Fes via the Sahara Desert: 4-Day Itinerary for Solo Travellers

 Begin your 4-day trip from Marrakech to Fes in the “Red City”.
 It’s well-connected to international flights from Europe and beyond.

 If you’re an architecture fan, you’ll love the city’s ancient palaces and museums.
-Be sure to visit Bahia Palace and Ben Youssef Madrasa).
+Be sure to visit the Bahia Palace and Ben Youssef Madrasa).
 The souks of Marrakech also provide some of the best shopping experiences in Morocco.
 So brush up on your haggling skills!

 For more recommendations of things to see and do in Marrakech, check out my Essential Travel Guide to Marrakech.